I am currently pursuing my doctoral degree at the Automatic Control Laboratory at LTH under the supervision of Prof. Anders Rantzer since August 2019.

 I received both my Bachelor and Master of Science degrees in Cybernetics Engineering (Technische Kybernetik) from University of Stuttgart in Germany in 2013 and 2016.
 My university studies were founded on the understanding of dynamical systems and rooted in the mathematical theory of control.

-A detailed version of my academic and professional curriculum can be found at this link.
+Full and updated version of my academic and professional curriculum can be found at this link.

 News and events